Colin Guske: International career

 On August 29, 2025, Guske was called up to the U19 squad for a training camp at McCurry Park in Fayetteville, Georgia from September 1 to 8.
 On October 3, Guske received a call up for training camp between October 6 and 15 in San Pedro del Pinatar, Spain and friendly matches against Northern Ireland and Belgium.
 On November 7, Guske was again selected for the U19 squad, this time for the UEFA U-19 Youth Tournament from November 10 to 18 in which they would face Germany, Wales, and Japan.

+On March 19, 2026, Guske received his first call-up of the year to the U19 squad, this time for training camp in Alicante, Spain, in preparation for the 2026 CONCACAF U-20 Championship.
+Nine days after the call-up, the United States are scheduled to face Wales in a friendly.
+On May 28, Guske was again called up to the U19 squad, this time for training at the Arthur M. Blank US Soccer National Training Center and for a friendly against Japan on June 9.
+On July 16, Guske was announced to have made the final squad for the CONCACAF U-20 Championship.
+In the first match of the tournament, which was against Haiti, Guske provided an assist to Dino Klapija to help the United States win 3–0.
+The United States advanced to the final of the tournament, but lost 2–0 to Mexico on August 9.